 The NIR region of the electromagnetic spectrum allows the use of the overtone and combination bands of the C-H, O-H, and N-H fundamentals.
 By measuring the NIR spectra of a series of fuel samples of known Cloud Point, a quantitative model can be developed which will allow the measurement of future samples based only on their NIR spectrum.
-Guided Wave analyzer systems use fiber optics to allow the sample probe to be located in remote locations away from the spectrometer itself.

 Simple pre-processing methods were applied to each data set followed by Partial Least Squares (PLS) Regression analysis.The prediction results from the calibration model are shown in Figure 2.
 The calibration model produced an RMSEP (root mean square error of prediction) of 1.8 degrees.
 The RMSEP can be compared with the laboratory reference method error.
 In this case the ASTM method reproduciblilty for Cloud Point ranges from 2.5 to 4 degrees.
 The NIR method compares favorably with those results.

 The measurement of the Cloud Point of diesel fuel using NIR spectroscopy is both fast and reliable utilizing the Guided Wave hardware and software tools as described here.
 This method minimizes the need for laboratory sample collection.
 Results are available in real-time (seconds) for multiple parameters in complex streams.
+Guided Wave’s NIR-O™ NIR Process Analyzer system uses fiber optics to allow the sample probe to be located in remote locations away from the spectrometer itself.
+It is well suited for measuring many chemical and physical properties of diesel fuel.
 For more detailed information regarding system specifications please contact a Guided Wave sales or technical specialist.